tobydriscoll/udmath351/notes/linear_system/RREF.md

 Look at the last row of the system.
 It expresses the equation $0=1$, which is impossible to satisfy.
 Thus the system is inconsistent.
 :::
 ::::

-There are only three possible outcomes for a linear system, all deducible from the RREF of the augmented matrix:

-1. There is a leading 1 in the last column, in which case there are no solutions.
-2. There are fewer pivot columns than variables, in which case there are infinitely many solutions.
-3. There is a unique solution.